palpalani/grumphp-rector-task/README.md

 # GrumPHP rector task

-This package extends [GrumPHP](https://github.com/phpro/grumphp) with a task that runs [RectorPHP](https://github.com/rectorphp/rector).
+This package extends [GrumPHP](https://github.com/phpro/grumphp) with a task that runs [RectorPHP](https://github.com/rectorphp/rector) for your Laravel projects or any PHP application.

 ## Installation